adams00/Kandikrasz/readme.md

 Issues to be addressed:

-- Even with hiDPI liblary images on scaled browser (150% scale on windows) are not as good as without any scaling.
+- Even with hiDPI library images on scaled browser (150% scale on windows) are not as good as without any scaling.
 - Player can experience situation when there is no move possible
 - Adding levels with some goals required to enter to another level